Unleash/unleash-client-java/README.md

 - RemoteAddressStrategy
 - ApplicationHostnameStrategy

-Read more about the strategies in [activation-strategy.md](https://github.com/Unleash/unleash/blob/main/website/docs/user_guide/activation-strategies.md).
+Read more about the strategies in [the activation strategies documentation](https://docs.getunleash.io/user_guide/activation_strategy).

 #### Custom strategies
 You may also specify and implement your own strategy.
 The specification must be registered in the Unleash UI and